Need help managing your Auto Enrolment Workplace Pension?

 What is Auto Enrolment for workplace pensions?

-Automatic enrolment or 'auto enrolment' was introduced under the Pensions Act 2008 and covers the requirement that every employer in the UK has to put certain staff into a workplace pension scheme and make contributions towards it.
+Automatic enrolment or auto enrolment was introduced under the Pensions Act 2008 and covers the requirement that every employer in the UK has to put certain staff into a workplace pension scheme and make contributions towards it.

-The law means that a small percentage of an employees wage will be automatically put into a pension scheme by an employer and the employer will make additional payments into the employees’ pension on top of that.
+The law means that a small percentage of an employee’s wage will be automatically put into a pension scheme by an employer and the employer will make additional payments into the employee’s pension on top of that.

 The pension funds that are built up for the employee though auto enrolment can then be used to pay the employee extra income on top of their state pension when they reach pension age.
+This initiative aims to encourage more people to save for their future and avoid relying solely on the state pension when it becomes time for them to retire.

 Which employees are eligible for auto enrolment?

-Who are aged between 22 and the state pension age
+• Who are aged between 22 and the state pension age

-Who earn more than £10k a year
+• Who earn more than £10,000 per year

-Who work in the UK
+• Who work in the UK

-Auto Enrolment employee safeguards
+Auto enrolment employee safeguards

 Rules have been put in place with auto enrolment to protect and safeguard the employee.
 For example, employers are not allowed to offer incentives to employees to opt out of their workplace pension or to imply during recruitment that they will only be employed if they opt out of the pension scheme.
 In addition, employers are prevented from unfairly dismissing employees that stay in their workplace pension scheme.
+If you think your employer is not complying with their pension duties, then you can report this to The Pensions Regulator using their whistleblowing service.

-How much must employees and employers contribute to a workplace pension?
+How much must employees and employers contribute?

 Most people that are automatically enrolled into a pension scheme will be enrolled into a defined contribution scheme.
 This means that all the contributions that you and your employer pay into your pension scheme are invested until you retire.
 Therefore the amount of money that you have for your pension at retirement will depend on the investment performance of your contributions.
 Most schemes allow you to take a tax free lump sum when you retire and then the remainder you take as regular income.